 Are flexible trips cheaper than scheduled, and why?

 It’s impossible to make a direct comparison between the flexible and scheduled trip prices.
-On scheduled trips, you usually get an extra night’s accommodation, plus one or two more meals when compared to a flexible trip with the same number of dives or diving days.
-For example, a 4 Day / 4 Night 14-dive scheduled trip compared to a 4 Day / 3 Night 14-dive flexible trip.
+On scheduled trips, you usually get an extra night’s accommodation, plus one or two more meals when compared to a similar-length flexible trip.
 Also, because most people who choose a flexible trip go for 2 Day / 1 Night this is obviously cheaper than scheduled trips which are always longer than that.
 Depending on whether you prefer to compare ‘per dive’ ‘per night’ or ‘per meal’ there is not much difference in the prices of flexible liveaboard trips when compared to scheduled trips.

 What are the minimum requirements for diver level & experience?